refayathaque/refayathaque/README.md

 🔭 Working with `AWS` and `Vue 3`
 🌱 Learning `Azure` and `Vue 3`
-📖 Reading Elizabeth Kolbert's "Under a White Sky"
-🎮 Playing "Ghost of Tsushima"
+📖 Reading Kevin Roose's "Futureproof: 9 Rules for Humans in the Age of Automation"

 🎓 BA International Affairs \ George Washington University '11
 🎓 MA International Development \ American University '14